MICLab-Unicamp/medseg/README.md

 The presentation can be watched in YouTube: https://www.youtube.com/watch?v=PlhNUD0Y4hg

+NOTE: We have also tried training this model in ATM22 (https://atm22.grand-challenge.org/).
+Airway segmentation is included, with also an argument (--atm_mode) to only segment the airway, using less memory.
+A short paper about this will be published in the near future.

 ## Citation
 * Carmo, Diedre, et al. "Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models."
 17th International Symposium on Medical Information Processing and Analysis.
 Vol. 12088.
 SPIE, 2021.